creatorsim/creator-assembler/README.md

 ### Running locally (CLI)

-The compiler can be built from source using `cargo build --release`, which will place the binary in `./target/release/creator-compiler`.
+The assembler can be built from source using `cargo build --release`, which will place the binary in `./target/release/creator-assembler`.
 The `--release` flag can be omitted to generate debug binaries.
 Additionally, `cargo run --release -- [<ARGS>]` can be used as a shortcut to build and run the binary.
-Running the application without arguments provides a short description of the application and subcommands, and using `creator-compiler help <command>` provides a description and usage instructions for each command.
+Running the application without arguments provides a short description of the application and subcommands, and using `creator-assembler help <command>` provides a description and usage instructions for each command.

-The compiler currently supports 3 modes of execution:
+The assembler currently supports 3 modes of execution:

-- Print architecture specification schema to `stdout`: `creator-compiler schema`
+- Print architecture specification schema to `stdout`: `creator-assembler schema`
-- Validate architecture specification file: `creator-compiler validate <architecture.json>`
+- Validate architecture specification file: `creator-assembler validate <architecture.json>`
 - Compile assembly input and print the result to `stdout`:
-  `creator-compiler compile <architecture.json> <assembly.s>`
+  `creator-assembler compile <architecture.json> <assembly.s>`
   - The `-v`/`--verbose` flag can be used to also print the parsed AST

 ### JS Bindings